-What happens when natural scientists and social scientists work together and discover a new type of intelligence, foresight intelligence: the ability to implement behavioral, institutional and cultural changes necessary for humans to ensure a sustainable and equitable future for all?
+What happens when natural scientists, social scientists, and humanists work together and discover a new type of intelligence, foresight intelligence: the ability to implement behavioral, institutional and cultural changes necessary for humans to ensure a sustainable and equitable future for all?

 What happens when foresight intelligence meets the best of global civil society?

 Quite simply, we can reduce humanity’s ecological footprint and social inequities before it is too late.